 Unless the creditor already has a fraud judgment against you, a creditor must file an adversary proceeding, which is essentially a lawsuit in your bankruptcy, asking the court to determine that the debt is nondischargeable.
 After the complaint is filed, you will have an opportunity to respond to it.
 The case will go through the discovery process, and both sides will have a chance to present evidence and argue their case.

 Depending on the amount of the debt and the cost of litigation, most creditors settle the case by agreeing to take a portion of the debt.

 The court could deny you a bankruptcy discharge entirely if you committed bankruptcy fraud or didn't comply with applicable bankruptcy laws, and you'd remain responsible for all your debts.
 You could also be subject to fines and incarceration, depending on the severity of the case.

-However, if a creditor's objection was successful regarding a specific debt, then you'll have to pay back that debt but you'll still receive a discharge for your other debts.
+However, if a creditor's objection was successful regarding a specific debt, you'll have to pay back that debt, but you'll receive a discharge for your other debts.